nonarkitten/pseudo-jit/README.md

 ## Future Plans

 While PJIT is working in principle, getting it loaded and debugging has been a huge challenge with open source offerings (though, to be fair, they're actually better than TI's own Code Compser Studio).
 As such we're refactoring PJIT into PJIT 2.0 with the following goals:
-- migrate old PJIT into pjit-legacy branch
+- migrate old PJIT into pjit-legacy branch (to-do)
-- migrating the Buffee Bootloader code to this repository
+- migrating the Buffee Bootloader code to this repository (done)
 - cleaning up instructions for Visual Studio Code for loading and debugging

 ## Single Binary PJIT